isnotJack/Gacha-LOLection/README.md

      ```bash
      pip-audit
      ```
-   - Enable Dependabot in GitHub to automatically flag dependency vulnerabilities.
+   - Integrated with Dependabot to automatically flag dependency vulnerabilities in GitHub.

 3. Docker Image Scanning:
    - Use Docker Scout to scan for vulnerabilities in images: